easbarba/zae/README.md

 # Distro

-Unique commands to manage packages yours favorites GNU/Linux distributions boxes.
+Unified commands to manage system packages of distributions boxes.

 <pre>
 Ain't ya just annoyed of having to recall all those different commands of every